rabbitmq/rabbitmq-priority-queue/README.md

   practice priorities should be between 0 and 255.

 Messages without a priority property are treated as if their priority were
-0. Messages with a priority which does not match any of the queue's priority levels have their priority rounded down to the nearest matching level, or rounded up if there is no lower level.
+0. Messages with a priority which is higher than the queue's maximum are treated as if they were published with the maximum priority.

 ## Interaction with other features